 Richton is a very small town located in the state of Mississippi.
 With a population of 1,066 people and two constituent neighborhoods, Richton is the 165th largest community in Mississippi.

 Richton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Richton is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Richton who work in office and administrative support (19.95%), management occupations (12.67%), and sales jobs (10.51%).
+There are especially a lot of people living in Richton who work in office and administrative support (19.38%), sales jobs (10.63%), and management occupations (10.00%).

 Of important note, Richton is also a town of artists.
 Richton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Richton’s character.

-The per capita income in Richton in 2010 was $18,783, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,132 for a family of four.
+The per capita income in Richton in 2010 was $17,616, which is middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $70,464 for a family of four.
 However, Richton contains both very wealthy and poor people as well.
-Richton also has one of the higher rates of people living in poverty in the nation, with 30.95% of its population below the federal poverty line.

 The most common language spoken in Richton is English.
 Other important languages spoken here include German and Spanish.